 The Centers for Disease Control recommends certain measures to prevent the spread of COVID-19.

 Even on vacation, we ask you to follow these guidelines, and local law enforcement are able to make sure the public adheres to accepted guidelines.

-• Wear a mask when in public.
-The mask should cover your mouth and nose.
+• When wearing a mask, it should cover your mouth and nose.
 Wearing a mask protects everyone.
 A self-made mask is acceptable.

 • Cover your cough or sneeze with a tissue, then throw away the tissue in the trash and wash your hands.
 If you do not have the ability to wash your hands, please use hand sanitizer.

 • Do not touch your eyes, nose and mouth.

 • Clean and disinfect frequently touched objects and surfaces.

 • Stay home when you are sick, except to get medical care.